bbullman/dotfiles/README.md

 ## Introduction

-This is a list of simple software downloads and configurations for setting up a new build on WSL2 Debian with a functional environment.
+This is a list of simple software setup and configurations for setting up a new build on Windows 11 WSL2 (Debian Linux) or Arch Linux.

+Some of the commands are split.
+Pick the ones for the appropriate environment.
+Note that some packages may have different names from the AUR in case of Arch LInux.

 ## Basic Packages
 ```